humzak711/PlagueRAT/README.md

 PlagueGEN - Advanced payload generator to generate payloads fully compatible with PlagueRCE <br>

-This is still a work-in-process, feel free to make a pull request and I will look at it.<br>
+This is still a work-in-process, feel free to make a pull request and I will look at it.</b><br>

-<b>I know that you aren't able to send commands at all without a targeted client, will work on fixing this when I have the time</b>
+I know that you aren't able to send commands at all without a targeted client, this is the only flaw for me to fix, it is very minor so I will work on fixing this when I have the time